Cochlear Implants and MRI

 Our lifetime commitment to innovative solutions for recipients means you can count on us to Hear now.
 And always.

 Please seek advice from your medical practitioner or health professional about treatments for hearing loss.
 They will be able to advise on a suitable solution for the hearing loss condition.
 All products should be used only as directed by your medical practitioner or health professional.

 Not all products are available in all countries.
 Please contact your local Cochlear representative.

 - Radiology Poll conducted by Penn, Schoen, Berland, August 2015.
 Data on File.
 (Survey sponsored by Cochlear)

 - Bo Gyung Kim, MD, PhD1; Jin Won Kim, MD2; Jeong Jin Park, MD2; Sung Huhn Kim, MD, PhD2; Hee Nam Kim, MD, PhD3; Jae Young Choi, MD, PhD2, (2015) Adverse Events and Discomfort During Magnetic Resonance Imaging in Cochlear Implant Recipients, JAMA Otolaryngol Head Neck Surg.
 2015;141(1):45-52. doi:10.1001/jamaoto.2014.2926.

-- Cochlear Nucleus implants are approved for routine (1.5T) MRI with magnet in place by TUV and TGA.
-Not approved by the FDA.
+- Cochlear Nucleus implants are approved for routine (1.5T) MRI with magnet in place by TUV, TGA and FDA.

 - Wolfe J, Morais Duke M, Schafer E. Improving hearing performance in Cochlear™ Nucleus® 6 users with True Wireless Accessories.
 Denver: Cochlear Americas; 2015.